A Survey of Passive Sensing for Workplace Wellbeing and Productivity: DISCUSSION

-In fact, employer surveillance and employee's subjective expectation of privacy share a competing relationship~\cite{ghoshray2013employer} and only a thin line of difference exists in perceiving the same technology as for surveillance or for supportive intervention~\cite{dasswain2020social}.
-There is a need to ensure that future of work applications benefit individuals without sacrificing their privacy or forcing them to adopt behaviors solely on the need for increasing productivity in the workplace according to arbitrary metrics.
-This calls for the need to design guidelines that lead to responsible applications that balance the trade- offs of the risks and benefits associated with these data-driven human-centered assessments.
-In addition, these guidelines should prevent the ingraining of biases in automated decisions and performance-evaluation systems, a danger made obvious by early attempts at developing AI tools for recruiting that resulted in biased result~\cite{dastin_2018}.
+In addition, these guidelines should prevent the ingraining of biases in automated decisions and performance-evaluation systems, a danger made obvious by early attempts at developing AI tools for recruiting that resulted in biased results~\cite {dastin_2018}.
 Considering the lack of diversity in the tech industry in the US~\cite{equalemployment}, there is a considerable risk that the training of models based on existing employee data without special consideration of disproportionate representation could result in AI-based tools encoding biased behaviors that are not truly supporting task performance improvements for the companies or well-being benefits for the employees.
-These aspects should not be taken lightly and researchers should also incorporate metrics of AI fairness~\cite{aifairness2020} when conducting future of work studies that predict performance outcomes.
+These aspects should not be taken lightly and researchers should also incorporate metrics of AI fairness~\cite{aifairness2020} and potential harms~\cite{kawakami2023wellbeing} when conducting future of work studies that predict performance outcomes.